Data Warehousing and Business Intelligence at the Data Management Center

 Learn How to Manage Data Sources for Input to Data Warehousing and Business Intelligence

-A data warehousing and business intelligence effort is only as good as the data that is put into it.
+A data and analytics effort is only as good as the data that is put into it.
 The saying "Garbage In, Garbage Out" is all too true.
 A leading cause of data warehousing and business intelligence project failures is to obtain the wrong or poor quality data.

 This article will provide an efficient and effective workflow for obtaining the right source data and using it in the data warehousing and business intelligence project.